StevenDufresne/patterns-everywhere/README.md

 ### How to view the option page
 - Right click on the extension icon
 - Select "options"

-TODO: The patched gutenberg version is being loaded but the extension is not injecting `wp-plugin` into the iframe yet so this isn't working.

 ## Known Issues: